Keep your engine in good working order. Here's how to replace spark plugs.

 To some, a car's engine may seem like an impossibly complicated hunk of mystical machinery.
 While that's not too far from the truth for many modern engines, there are still some easily serviceable items on even the most high-tech cars.
 Spark plugs, especially, are among the easiest parts to replace in any given engine.
 All it requires is carefully following some basic steps and a handful of basic tools.

-Before we dive into the step-by-step process, you might be wondering how often you need to change your spark plugs, what sort of spark plugs you should use, or whether you need to upgrade your spark plug wires or other ignition components.
+Before we dive into the step-by-step process, you might be wondering how often you need to change your spark plugs, what sort of spark plugs you should use, or whether you need to upgrade your spark-plug wires (if your engine has them).
 Fortunately, these questions are easy to answer.
 And don't forget, you may need to replace your spark plug wires every time you change your spark plugs depending on your driving style.

 But chances are, if you're here, it's because you know it's time to change your spark plugs.
 So let's get started.